Small Towns and Environmental Sustainability

 *according to plasticoceans.org

-My name is Alexia Anglade and I am a student at Ridgefield High School (class of 2022).
+My name is Alexia Anglade and I graduated from Ridgefield High School in 2022.
 I have had the opportunity to travel to many places, and I have seen firsthand the detrimental impact our society has on the environment.

 For my Girl Scout Gold Award, I decided to focus on climate change.
 Within my town, the vast majority of people directly contribute to climate change but are not aware of how to improve and become more eco-friendly.
 I decided to create an award for businesses that will allow for motivation and guidance in order to become more sustainable.